Cultural appropriation: Stereotyping

+During Halloween, some people buy, wear, and sell Halloween costumes based on cultural or racial stereotypes.
+In some cases, theme parties have been held where attendees are encouraged to dress up as stereotypes of a certain racial group.
+There have been public protests calling for the end to the manufacture and sales of costumes depicting Native Americans and First Nations peoples.
+Author Kevin Bruyneel writes that the use of Native American tribal names or images as mascots causes harm to indigenous communities, as they often reinforce colonial dynamics and perpetuate stereotypical Euro-American perspectives.

 In 2013, pop star Katy Perry drew criticism for her "geisha-style" performance at the American Music Awards, in which she and her backup dancers donned kimonos, heavy powdered face makeup, and colourful parasols, among other East Asian cultural items.
-Online commentators declared Perry's actions appropriative and harmful to East Asian cultures.
+Online commentators declared Perry's actions appropriative and harmful to East Asian cultures due to stereotyping.